Shamil Khadzhiyev: Repatriation

-Department of Justice was compelled to file documents about the document seizures.

-According to documents filed by the United States Department of Justice "Abdur Razakah's" documents were seized by camp authorities.

-Those documents identified Abdur Razakah as captive 209.

 Request for Asylum in the Netherlands

 Shamil Khazhiev arrived in the Netherlands on March 26, 2007, where he requested political asylum.

 In his request for asylum was based on his assertion that he was a "victim of harassment by Russian intelligence".

 Russian security officials confirmed he had been "under watch", but denied the harassment claims.

-Netherlands officials house Khazhiev in the Ter Apel refugee accommodation center.
+Netherlands officials housed Khazhiev in the Ter Apel refugee accommodation center.

 Human Rights Watch reports the Netherlands did grant him asylum.